Frequently Asked Questions for New Students

 Courses generally will have open seats when registration begins.
 If you find that no seats remain in the course(s) you wish to take, you may join the waitlist.

-If a course is full when you register for it through SSOL, you will be placed automatically on that course’s waitlist.
+If a course is full when you register for it through Vergil, you will be placed automatically on that course’s waitlist.
 Most waitlists are managed automatically on a first-come, first-served basis, and you will be enrolled in the class should a seat become available.
-Please do not submit a Registration Adjustment Form to the GSAS Office of Student Affairs if you are on an SSOL-managed waitlist.
+Please do not submit a Registration Adjustment Form to the GSAS Office of Student Affairs if you are on a Vergil-managed waitlist.
 Other waitlists are managed manually by the course instructor.
 If this is the case, please contact the instructor to request a spot on the course’s waitlist.
 For more information about course waitlists, please visit the Registrar’s website.

 Students may take some courses in other graduate schools at Columbia through cross-registration.
 Use the Directory of Classes to confirm that courses are open to GSAS students before beginning the cross-registration process.
 Please also consult your program administrator before submitting a Registration Adjustment Form to the GSAS Office of Student Affairs to enroll in courses offered by other schools.